estberg/CSE481N/docs/_posts/2020-04-17-project-setup.markdown

 MS-ASL has provided us with train, validation, and test sets.
 Each video is labeled to a class (listing from 0-999), and each class corresponds to a specific word.
 For example, class 0 corresponds to “hello”, class 1 corresponds to “nice”, and so on.

 The evaluation metric is to calculate the accuracy: what percentage of the labels were correctly predicted by the model. (accuracy of recognition)

+After having run 5 epochs on the top-3 labels in the training set (95 videos), we have an accuracy of 0.008686.

 ### Note on Progressing